Miami Police Chief Art Acevedo's Tumultuous Tenure Appears To Be Coming To An End

-MIAMI (CBSMiami) – Miami City Manager Art Noriega, who helped hire Art Acevedo as the police chief six months ago, now says he’s not the right fit.
+MIAMI (CBSMiami) – Miami City Manager Art Noriega, who helped hire Art Arcevedo as the police chief six months ago, now says he’s not the right fit.

-Acevedo is now out as Miami’s police chief.READ MORE: Broward Interim Superintendent Dr. Vickie Cartwright Wants To Make It Permanent
+Acevedo is now on his way out as Miami’s police chief.READ MORE: Inter Miami CF To Fill 2,500 Comfort Bags For Cancer Patients At DRV PNK Stadium

 According to Noriega, the relationship between Acevedo and the Miami Police Department has “deteriorated beyond repair.”